Adiabatic quantum imaginary time evolution: Formalism

 We can introduce other modifications to the generating equation of $\tilde{H}$ which do not modify the imaginary time evolution trajectory but which can, in principle, affect $||\tilde{H}||$ and its spectrum.
 Consider, for example,

+where $f(\tilde{h}_\beta(\tau))$ annihilates $\Psi(\tau)$.
 This ensures that the ground-state of $\tilde{H}$ is a zero eigenstate for all $\tau$ ({although it does not ensure that it is always the ground-state}).
 We can then optimize $f(\tilde{h}_\beta)$ to control the gap and norm.
 Specifically, in tests below, we consider $f(\tilde{h}_\beta) = u_1 \tilde{h}_\beta - u_2\tilde{h}_\beta^2$.
 The $u_1$ term is equivalent to adding a constant shift to $H$ in Eq.~\eqref{eq:naive_time_deriv}.
-While we do not expect this gauge choice to fundamentally remove the difficulties of propagating to long times, we may be able to improve the finite time before generating $\tilde{H}$ accurately, or implementing simulation under it, becomes too expensive.
+While we do not expect this gauge choice to remove the fundamental difficulties of preparing states for infinite imaginary times, we can expect to improve the preparation of states for finite imaginary time.
 In practice, we do not know how to choose $f(u)$ ahead of time, but it may be chosen in a heuristic manner, or $f(u$) may be chosen as part of a variational ansatz for $\Psi(\tau)$ at finite $\tau$.